WEST COAST MEANDER

 NB: If your vehicle is fitted with a 29MHz radio, please make sure that channels 1, 14 and 23 are open and working for this excursion.

 Should you wish to make a once off investment and purchase a 29MHz radio, we have negotiated a special deal for all Cederberg 4x4 participants.
 For more information, contact Marina on 021 910 1363.

 R350-00 per radio, should your vehicle not be fitted with a 29MHz two-way radio.

-SANParks conservation fees for 2018 not included in the cost above.
+SANParks conservation fees for S.A.
+Citizens for 2018 not included in the cost above.

 R40-00pppn and children 11yrs and older.